Toggle menu

 Indicator% Glasgow dwellings% Scotland dwellingsOther information/notes

-Source: Scottish House Condition Survey (SHCS) - 2017/19
+Source: Scottish House Condition Survey (SHCS) (a) Local Authority Analysis 2017/19 (b) 2022 Key Findings

 Notes: The Scottish Housing Quality Standard (SHQS) was introduced in February 2004 as a measure of housing quality.
-It means that social landlords must make sure their tenants homes are energy efficient, safe & secure, not seriously damaged and that they have kitchens and bathrooms that are in good condition.
+It means that social landlords must make sure their tenants homes are energy efficient, safe and secure, not seriously damaged and that they have kitchens and bathrooms that are in good condition.

 Key Points (Table 16b)